|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 ENERGY TRANSPORT THROUGH THE LOWER ATMOSPHERE:

 Most of the solar energy incident on the oceans that is not reflected by clouds and ice is absorbed by sea water.
 This absorbed energy causes heating and hence evaporation.
 Most of the absorbed solar energy initially becomes latent heat of vaporization of water.
 The water vapor molecules rise in the atmosphere and then condense losing translational motion kinetic energy by collisions with N2 and O2 molecules.
 On condensation the H2O molecules clump topgether to form liquid water droplets.
 These liquid water droplets then cool by emission of infrared radiation and freeze.
-Basic physics can be used to calculate the range of emitted photon radiation frequencies.
+Outside of the atmospheric absorption bands the temperature of the emitted far infrared radiation photons is about 270 degrees K.

 When liquid water cools the maximum energy loss before freezing occurs is: